sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 - Our real-life examples
 ![k_armed_bandit_other_examples](/images/RL_1_W1_blog/image_5_k-arm-bandits-other-examples.png)

-### My comments:

-- Although the given example is good for getting and intuitive understanding , we have to keep in mind that it is not a concrete example.
-Because, for starter, they are not random trials.
-After many days of research the doctors may get some candidates to test and  then they make the study trial.
+- My comments: Although the given example is good for getting an intuitive understanding, it is not a concrete example.
+First of all, medical trials are not random trials.
+After many days of research the doctors sort out some candidates to test, and then they make the study trials.

-- The instructors could have gone with a simpler example, like food for a certain location, etc
+- The instructors could have gone with a simpler example, like which food is best in a country , which singer is the best etc.

-### Action value
+## Week 1: Action value

 Action value is the value of an action.
 (I know it is not genius to figure it out).
 But the question is how can we know the value of an action?